patrickbs96/ioBroker.twinkly/README.md

 ### **WORK IN PROGRESS**
 * Change refresh logic after State-Change
 * Added depcrecated logic to remove states when no longer filled with data from api
+* Check new and deprecated values from api response to update state information

 ### 0.3.1 (2022-07-02)
 * Update translations logic i18n